Skip to main content

 The Bigger Strategic Shift

-The more useful question is which AI belongs where, under what controls, and in support of which outcomes.
+The useful question for regulated firms is which AI belongs where, under what controls, and in support of which outcomes.

 For regulated firms, the answer is unlikely to be a single model or a single workflow.